any-docs/css/content/guides/grid_layout/logical_values_and_writing_modes/index.md

 ### Line-based placement with right to left text

-If we add the {{cssxref("direction")}} property with a value of `rtl` to the grid container in the previous example, line 1 is placed on the right-hand side of the grid, and line -1 on the left.
+If we add the `direction` property with a value of `rtl` to the grid container in the previous example, line 1 is placed on the right-hand side of the grid, and line -1 on the left.

 ```css hidden
 * {